 The challenge for the expert Working Group was to delineate the essential indicators for the information framework for demand reduction.
-The five categories of indicators that are being considered were selected based on expert opinion and practical experience in advising high-level government officials, planners, and other stakeholders who design and implement demand reduction strategies, policies, and programs, and understand the importance of information and science in effective, outcome-oriented demand reduction policies and programs.
+The five categories of indicators that are being considered were selected based on expert opinion informed by the strength of the evidence that science has to offer and practical experience in advising high-level government officials, planners, and other stakeholders who design and implement demand reduction strategies, policies, and programs, and understand the importance of information and science in effective, outcomeoriented demand reduction policies and programs.

-The expert Working Group met under the understanding that member states and other nations have numerous sources of indictors that can be used to support needs assessments, policy and program monitoring, and outcome evaluation, but that its task was limited to identifying practical information for stakeholders who range from high-level government officials to experts in demand reduction policies and programs.
+The Working Group met with the understanding that member states and other countries have numerous sources of indictors that can be used to support needs assessments, policy and program monitoring, and outcome evaluation, but that its task was limited to identifying practical information for stakeholders who range from high-level government officials to experts in demand reduction policies and programs.
 The World Health Organization (WHO), for example, identified 135 indicators, 36 of which are core indicators, in a 2009 report related to drug consumption, drug use consequences, treatment, and policy that could be useful for the purpose of this document.
 The WHO work in this area represents a significant contribution to expert understanding of the plethora of data sources potentially useful on some level to describe drug use and its consequences.
 The challenge for this CICAD document, however, is to limit the discussion to identifying those core indicators deemed most important in designing and implementing evidence-based demand reduction policies and programs for a broader stakeholder audience.